Sponge (tool): Cleaning

 Several methods have been used to clean sponges.
+A 2009 study showed that the microwave and the dishwasher were both effective ways to clean domestic sponges.
+Leaving sponges soaking in a dilute solution of dish detergent discourages bacterial growth.

 Studies have investigated the use of the microwave to clean non-metallic domestic sponges that have been thoroughly moistened.
 A 2006 study found that microwaving wet sponges for two minutes (at 1000 watt power) killed 99% of coliforms, E. coli, and MS2 phages, but Bacillus cereus spores required four minutes.
-After some fires were caused by people trying to replicate the results at home, the study's author urged people to make sure their sponges were wet.
-A 2009 study showed that the microwave and the dishwasher were both effective ways to clean domestic sponges.
+After some fires were caused by people trying to replicate the results at home, the study's author urged people to make sure their sponges were wet before treatment.

-In economy
+Economy

-Countries around Caribbean and the Mediterranean Sea are the largest sea sponge exporters, whereas the largest importers are developed European and North-American countries.
+Countries around the Caribbean and the Mediterranean Sea are the largest sea sponge exporters, whereas the largest importers are developed European and North-American countries.
 Tunisia is the world's main sea sponge exporter, exporting 90% of its sponge production.
 France is the main importer, being supplied by Tunisia, but France's sponge demand has fallen in recent years.